FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 1. Does the lower-friction onboarding experience improve onboarding completion?
 2. Does it increase activation?
-3. Do activated users show stronger retention?
+3. Are activated users more likely to return?
-4. Does the onboarding experience relate to longer-term retention?
+4. Does the onboarding experience relate to downstream retention?
 5. Are there meaningful differences across user segments?
+6. What product opportunity should be prioritized next?

 ---